Ahmed al-Ghamdi

-Ahmed Al-Ghamdi was born in Saudi Arabia in 1979.
-He dropped out of school to fight in Chechnya and was probably sent to train in al-Qaeda camps in Afghanistan where he would be chosen by Osama bin Laden to participate in the terrorist attacks in America.
+Ahmed al-Ghamdi was born in Saudi Arabia in 1979.
+He dropped out of school to fight in Chechnya and was probably sent to train in al-Qaeda camps in Afghanistan, where he would be chosen by Osama bin Laden to participate in the terrorist attacks in the United States.

-He arrived in the United States in May 2001 on a tourist visa and helped plan out how the attacks would take place.
-On September 11, 2001, he boarded United Airlines Flight 175 and assisted in the hijacking of the plane so that lead hijacker and trained pilot Marwan al-Shehhi could take over the plane and crash it into the South Tower of the World Trade Center, as part of the coordinated attacks.
+He arrived in the United States in May 2001 on a tourist visa and helped in planning the attacks.
+On September 11, 2001, he boarded United Airlines Flight 175 and assisted in the hijacking of the plane, allowing lead hijacker and trained pilot Marwan al-Shehhi to take control and crash it into the South Tower of the World Trade Center, as part of the coordinated attacks.

 Early activities

-An Imam, al-Ghamdi was from the al Bahah Province of Saudi Arabia, a province in the south west of Saudi Arabia.
+An Imam, al-Ghamdi was from Al Bahah Province in southwestern Saudi Arabia.
 It is the capital of Al Bahah Province nestled between the resorts of Mecca and Abha, Al Bahah is one of the Kingdom’s prime tourist attractions.
 Al-Ghamdi shared the same tribal affiliation with fellow hijackers Saeed al-Ghamdi, Hamza al-Ghamdi, and Ahmed al-Haznawi.
 This group is noted as being some of the more religiously observant of the hijackers, and they are thought to have met each other some time in 1999.

-Known as al-Jaraah al-Ghamdi during the preparations, the only one of the hijackers to use a variation on his own name, al-Ghamdi quit school to fight in Chechnya against the Russians in 2000, and received a US Visa on September 3 of that year.
+During the preparations, he used the alias al-Jaraah al-Ghamdi, the only hijacker known to have used a variation of his own name.
+Al-Ghamdi quit school to fight in Chechnya against the Russians in 2000, and received a US Visa on September 3 of that year.
 In November, both he and Salem al-Hazmi flew to Beirut, though on separate flights and at different times.
 Al-Ghamdi flew on the same flight as a senior Hezbollah operative, although the 9/11 Commission could find no evidence that either knew the other.
 His family claims to have last seen him in December.

 In March 2001, al-Ghamdi is reported to have met with a Jordanian in Connecticut who has been charged with providing false identification to at least 50 illegal aliens.
 Hijackers Majed Moqed, Hani Hanjour, and Nawaf al-Hazmi are reported to have met with him at the same time.
 Inexplicably, this is more than a month before al-Ghamdi first arrived in the United States, according to the FBI and the 9/11 Commission.

 On May 2, al-Ghamdi moved from White Bear, Minnesota and arrived in Pensacola, Florida with fellow-hijacker Majed Moqed, on a student visa.
 He listed the Naval Air Station in Pensacola, Florida as his permanent address on his driver's license.
 He and Moqed moved in with Hani Hanjour and Nawaf al-Hazmi in Falls Church, Virginia.
 All four later moved into an apartment in Paterson, New Jersey.

 He called his parents in July 2001, but did not mention being in the United States.